openaire/guidelines-cris-managers/docs/implementation.rst

 The identifiers of objects from the source CRIS shall be represented as OAI identifier of the form ``oai:{service}:{internal ID}`` where ``{service}`` denotes the internet domain name of the CRIS, and ``{internal ID}`` denotes an internal identifier of the object that MUST be unique within the CRIS across all the entity types.
-This is usually the case when a UUID is used, but it can also be achieved by adding the entity type as a prefix to serially generated id numbers (when other distinction is not available and there is a possibility of conflicts), as illustrated in the accompanying examples (e.g. Publications/893204).
+This is usually the case when UUIDs are used, but it can also be achieved by adding the entity type as a prefix to serially generated id numbers (when other distinction is not available and there is a possibility of conflicts), as illustrated in the accompanying examples (e.g. Publications/893204).

 The types are expressed by the plural form of the XML element that represents the object i.e., the name of the collection of all such objects.